Minimal rational curves on complete symmetric varieties: Rational curves and symmetric spaces

 \end{corollary}

 \begin{proof} In view of Proposition \ref{prop:roots}, we only have to show that $G$ is simply laced in case (3).
 Then $\sigma(\alpha) \neq \alpha$, and hence $\sigma$ acts non-trivially on $R$.
 As $\sigma$ stabilizes the set $\Delta$ of simple roots, it induces a non-trivial automorphism of the Dynkin diagram.
-But this only occurs for $G$ simply-laced. \end{proof}
+But this only occurs for $G$ simply laced. \end{proof}

 \begin{remark} The three cases in Corollary \ref{cor:alter} do occur (see Table \ref{table-class} for the notation on types):